-Wells Fargo Completes Purchase of 33 King William Street from HB Reavisdownload the press release
+Wells Fargo Completes Purchase of 33 Central from HB Reavis

-Wells Fargo & Company (NYSE: WFC) today announced it has completed its purchase of 33 King William Street (formerly known as 33 Central) in the City of London from the international real estate developer HB Reavis.
+Wells Fargo & Company (NYSE: WFC) today announced it has completed its purchase of 33 (also known as 33 King William Street) in the City of London from the international real estate developer HB Reavis.
 This office development, which the company announced in July 2016, is the first international real estate purchase outside of the United States for Wells Fargo, and it will serve as the company’s London headquarters.

-Located in the heart of the City of London, 33 King William Street is one of the most well-connected office buildings in Central London within just a stone’s throw from London Bridge, Monument and Bank, as well as within walking distance of major cultural sites such as the Tower of London, Borough Market and London’s Cycle Superhighway.
+Located in the heart of the City of London, 33 Central is one of the most well-connected office buildings in Central London within just a stone’s throw from London Bridge, Monument and Bank, as well as within walking distance of major cultural sites such as the Tower of London, Borough Market and London’s Cycle Superhighway.

 The building is designed by award-winning British architecture practice John Robertson Architects, which worked alongside HB Reavis’ in-house design and technical experts to combine stunning design with modern technical solutions.